top of page

 For example, you might note how your impatience makes it impossible for you to effectively solve problems.
 So you do a STOP as you feel yourself getting impatient before you act or respond.

-And also very important is to practice being understanding and patient with yourself.
+It's also very important is to practice being understanding and patient with yourself.
 How we talk to ourselves?
 Can we soften a harsh or critical voice?

 Through mindfulness practice, we can lay our inner enemies to rest.